stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 folklore; others were case-histories in the annals of medicine; one or two were anecdotes obscurely buried in standard histories.
-It thus appeared that, while my special kind of affliction was prodigiously rare, instances of it had occurred at long intervals ever since the beginning of man&rsquo;s annals.
-Some centuries might contain one, two, or three cases; others none&mdash;or at least none whose record survived.
+It thus appeared that, while my special kind of affliction was prodigiously rare, instances of it had occurred at long intervals ever since the beginning of man's annals.
+Some centuries might contain one, two, or three cases; others none--or at least none whose record survived.

-  The essence was always the same&mdash;a person of keen thoughtfulness seized with a strange secondary life and leading for a greater or lesser period an utterly alien existence typified at first by vocal and bodily awkwardness, and later by a wholesale acquisition of scientific, historic, artistic, and anthropological knowledge; an acquisition carried on with feverish zest and with a wholly abnormal absorptive power.
+  The essence was always the same--a person of keen thoughtfulness seized with a strange secondary life and leading for a greater or lesser period an utterly alien existence typified at first by vocal and bodily awkwardness, and later by a wholesale acquisition of scientific, historic, artistic, and anthropological knowledge; an acquisition carried on with feverish zest and with a wholly abnormal absorptive power.
 Then a sudden return of the rightful consciousness, intermittently plagued ever after with vague unplaceable dreams suggesting fragments of some hideous memory elaborately blotted out.
-And the close resemblance of those nightmares to my own&mdash;even in some of the smallest particulars&mdash;left no doubt in my mind of their significantly typical nature.
+And the close resemblance of those nightmares to my own--even in some of the smallest particulars--left no doubt in my mind of their significantly typical nature.
 One or two of the cases had an added ring of faint, blasphemous familiarity, as if I had heard of them before through some cosmic channel too morbid and frightful to contemplate.
 In three instances there was specific mention of such an unknown machine as had been in my house